Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Three varieties of Common Carp are found in Iowa.
 The most abundant and widespread is the fully scaled specimen.
 Leather carp are scaleless, and mirror carp are covered with only a few large mis-shapen scales.
 Both leather and mirror carp are rare, and the former variety may have been extirpated because of its very unique genetic make up.

 The reputation of carp has gone through an interesting transition since its North American introduction.
 Originally, its purpose was to provide a fine food-fish to replace rapidly dwindling native fishes -- notably Eastern trout.
 Its easy adaptation to pond culture and high-quality protein were touted as major attributes.
-Carp were distributed widely across the United States by the U.S. Fish Commission during the latter part of the 19th century, but problems developed rapidly as carp escaped from pond culture and spread into other habitat -- soon distribution and stocking stopped.
+Carp were distributed widely across the United States by the U.S. Fish Commission during the latter part of the 19th century, but problems developed quickly as carp escaped from pond culture and spread into other habitat -- soon distribution and stocking stopped.

 Common Carp are harvested by commercial fishermen extensively from the Mississippi River.
 About 200,000 pounds of Common Carp valued at nearly $25,000 are annually harvested from the Mississippi.